-When creating your ABM nurturing campaign, think about when each key stakeholder will be involved in the decision-making process.
+When creating your ABM strategy, think about when each key stakeholder will be involved in the decision-making process and nurture them appropriately.
 And, since some individuals involved in the buying process may have different priorities, thinking of who’s involved and when will also help you come up with an appropriate cadence so that your message doesn’t get lost due to poor timing.

 3. Have a clear ABM content strategy

 Speaking of delivering the right message at the right time, having a clear content strategy is crucial to account-based marketing success.
 Not everybody has the same pain points or the same way of consuming information, so your content shouldn’t be a catchall just because you’re dealing with an account.

 When deciding what type of content you want to push out, think of who needs what information and when.
 What is the best way for each of the individuals involved to consume this information individually and collectively?
-This approach will not only make your outreach efforts much more impactful, it will help you plan and schedule out your workload as well.
+This approach will not only make your ABM outreach efforts much more impactful, it will help you plan and schedule out your workload as well.

 4. Make the most out of your MarTech stack

 Implementing tools and resources that allow you to easily launch your campaign is crucial to ABM marketing success.
 The right tool will help you capture insights and data on your customers, and make setting up your campaigns much more effortless.
-All this will improve the personalization of your ABM campaign, so you can deliver the right message to the right people at the right time.
+All this will improve the personalization of your ABM strategy, so you can deliver the right message to the right people at the right time.

-Integrating that information with your CRM will help you keep track of these insights in a way that enables your team to take action.
+Integrating that information with your CRM will help you keep track of these ABM tactics in a way that enables your team to take action.
 Not only that, but it will also make the handoff to sales much more seamless, equipping them with the information they need to seal the deal when the time comes.
 Your sales reps will be able to see which individuals within account have looked at certain pages, performed a certain action, or searched for specific keywords, so they’ll be informed as possible when interacting with decision-makers.

 5. Automate your marketing